 I usually smile and start asking them content-based questions.
 9 out of 10 times, they can ramble off the answers without batting an eye.
 I enjoy my favorite part of teaching at that moment, the “ah-ha!” moment.

 We all know the “ah-ha!” moment.
 It’s when you see in the face of a student that they finally get it.
 It is at this moment they realize that my class wasn’t just “laid back” or “full of projects”, but that they were applying the content and actually learning it better than if I had had them sit and take notes and expect them to regurgitate the information back to me.
+This was across the board from those with special needs to student groups who were on a path to ivy league education.

 It isn’t a matter of cramming knowledge into their heads in order to do well with high-stakes testing…it’s a matter of them understanding it and being able to apply it to any question they are given.
+If an individual teacher is able to strike this balance, the negative consequences of the use of high-stakes tests are nearly negated because the students learn more basic skills, problem solving, and other graduation requirements that are no longer innate soft skills that young people used to have.

 Preparing for Effective Lessons